 Annotation glyphs express relationships about their reference(s) in three ways.
-Force annotations have their direction and application point computed from their ink and their referenced glyphs.
-Rotational direction annotations assume qualitative rotational motion information about the reference.
-Finally, distance annotations compute a distance measurement using anchor points on the reference.
-Anchor points are used to specify which part of the reference that the annotation is tied to.
+For annotations indicating directions (i.e., forces and rotations), the ink of the glyph is interpreted as an arrow which indicates what direction is being referred to.
+In the case of force glyphs, the intersection of the head of the arrow with the recipient of the force also indicates the location of the applied force.
+Thirdly, the rotational motion annotations assume qualitative rotational motion information about their reference.
+For annotations indicating distances, anchor points are used to specify which part of the reference that the annotation is tied to.
 Each glyph has nine anchor points: Its centroid, the leftmost, rightmost, bottommost, and topmost points, and the left topmost, right topmost, etc. Anchor points provide symbolic descriptions that can be projected as candidate inferences from an example to a new situation (e.g., the distance from the left bottommost point to the right bottommost point).
+For example, the symbolic expression of the linear annotation glyph on the gear in Figure 1a is